AD-pap899-SC25/SC25-STOF-AD/README.md

 ## Getting Started

-We provide the container . . . , or we recommend using the image `nvcr.io/nvidia/pytorch:24.09-py3` to directly obtain the container containing the basic environment such as PyTorch Compile.
+We recommend using the image `nvcr.io/nvidia/pytorch:24.09-py3` to directly obtain the container containing the basic environment such as PyTorch Compile.

 ```shell
 # pull docker images and enter conatiner